AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

 ## What to test?

    - A system admin can enter the initial database
-     - Create a test meal database text file with a range options
+     - Create a test meal database text file with a range of options
      - Write a regression test uploading this test database to the software
    - The kitchen can see the full set of meal options and choose possible meal options for the week
      - Write suitable regression test